HWAI-collab/HWAI/ReadMe/FNQPHNRiskStratificationTool.md

     Incorporates geographic and social determinants into risk assessment

     References:
     - Diez Roux, A. V. (2001).
-Investigating neighborhood and area effects on health.
+Investigating neighbourhood and area effects on health.
 American journal of public health, 91(11), 1783-1789.
     """